facebook/docusaurus/docs/tutorial-create-pages.md

 module.exports = HelloWorld;
 ```

-2. Go to http://localhost:3000/hello-world (TODO) and you should be able to see the new page.
+2. Go to http://localhost:3000/hello-world and you should be able to see the new page.
 1. Change the text within the `<p>...</p>` to "I'm at F8!".
 The browser should refresh automatically to reflect the changes.

 React is being used as a templating engine for rendering static markup.
 You can leverage on the expressability of React to build rich web content.
 Learn more about creating pages [here](custom-pages).